Definitions, as used in this Procedure:

 a) The Staff Shared Leave Pool shall consist of the VL voluntarily contributed to the pool by staff employees.

-b) A staff employee who desires to contribute VL to the pool must submit an application form to the pool administrator.
+b) A staff employee who desires to contribute VL to the pool must submit a donation form to the pool administrator.

-c) Contributions to the pool must be in units of one full day of VL.
-Staff employees are permitted to contribute between one and ten days to the Staff Shared Leave Pool per fiscal year.
+c) Contributions to the pool must be in units of one half or full day of VL.
+Staff employees are permitted to contribute between one half day and up to ten full days to the Staff Shared Leave Pool per fiscal year.

-d) Upon approval of an application, the Pool Administrator shall credit the Staff Shared Leave Pool with the VL contributed by a staff employee and shall deduct a corresponding amount from that staff employee's accrued VL quota.
+d) Upon receipt of the completed donation form, the Pool Administrator forwards the form to SAP HR support (firstname.lastname@example.org) HR support credits the Staff Shared Leave Pool with the VL contributed by a staff employee and deducts a corresponding amount from that staff employee's accrued VL quota.
 This contribution of VL by a staff employee to the Staff Shared Leave Pool is irrevocable.

 e) VL contributed to the pool may not be designated for the use of a particular person.

-f) VL contributions from active, staff employees can be made from May 1 to September 30 each year.
+f) VL contributions from active, staff employees can be made from May 1 to June 30 for campus employees, and May 1 to September 30 for UK Healthcare employees.

 g) Active, staff employees may donate up to ten days VL, in full day units, upon the date of retirement from the University of Kentucky.